elixir-tools/tableau/README.md

 - [x] Good code and browser reloading on file change
 - [x] Easy to use the current Node.js JS/CSS tooling
 - [ ] Handles stuff like RSS, sitemap, SEO.
+- [ ] Ability to work with "data" (either dynamic data or static files)
 - [ ] Good project generation experience.

 ## Installation